kframework/c-semantics/examples/README.md

 symbols in the global scope of the program being checked.
 We support two other special atomic propositions: `__running` and `__error`.
 The first holds only after `main` has been called and becomes false when `main` returns.
-The second holds when the semantics enters some state that would result in undefined behavior.
+The second holds when the semantics enters some error state, such as it does upon encountering undefined behavior.

 ### Examples